idabsky/jjy_qrz/README.md

+add to ntp.conf
+server 127.127.36.1
+fudge 127.127.36.1 stratum 14 flag2 0 flag3 0 flag4 1
+#(equal as refclock_wwv  This is another refclock driver.)

 function jjy_qrz() works when MSYNC is not TRUE
 SNR calculations are not yet solved wwv signal(100Hz) :20.8second/60sec.(estimated) jjy signal(1000Hz):38second/60sec.
+Precision is decreased from original refclock driver by second sync methods.This may be due to individual hardware

 Status(11/24/2005)
 MSYNC  work sometimes the threshold is exceeded and the process fails.
 In that case restart ntpd.